ILikeToHelp/ImLearningC/README.md

 The folder will also contain some non-book related programs which I write out of curiosity, boredom or for fun.
 Though not based on the book exercises or examples those programs will most likely re-enforce the topics introduced by the book.

 Hope everything you find here will be useful, and if you know a more optimized solution or you've spotted a mistake, please let me know!

+P.S.
+All code should be commented in such manner that allows everybody to read the code and makes sense out of it.
+If **any** part of the program seems unclear/and or the comments are lacking, please report this!